Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Acknowledgments

-This research has been supported in part by National Science Foundation grants 2246414 and the Office of Naval Research grant N00014-24-1-2066.
-The second author would like to thank Ph.D. students Zedong Wang and Shuai Li for their discussions on the problem.
+This research was supported in part by National Science Foundation grant 2246414 and Office of Naval Research grant N00014-24-1-2066.
+The second author thanks Zedong Wang and Shuai Li for helpful discussions.